-I downloaded 2 Aircraft Tracking iPhone Apps which allows you to track the position, height, speed, Squawk Code, Aircraft type, heading, source, destination and Aircraft Registration, plus much more.
+I downloaded 2 Aircraft Tracking iPhone Apps, FlightRadar24 and Plane Finder.
+These smartphone air traffic apps allow you to track the position, height, speed, Squawk Code, Aircraft type, heading, source, destination and Aircraft Registration, plus much more.

 These amazing iPhone apps are brilliant if you are interested in aircraft or just want to know where a plane in the sky is heading.